Sprayer

 • Trailed

 this is the most common configuration.
 Generally attached to the tractor via a bar with holes on the lifting arms, manufacturers now offer an interface.
-This stabilises the unit and allows the linkage to rotate on 2 axes.
+This stabilises the assembly and allows the linkage to rotate on 2 axes.

 Trailed sprayer